IsaiahDicristoforo/QuizAppGroupProject/README.md

 1.1\
 Given that a educator adds a Wordle question to their quiz titled English 1001 Vocabulary,\
-When the educator add the word *intermittent* to their quiz,\
+When the educator adds the word *intermittent* to their quiz,\
-Then the word should have an associated time limit, list of 0 or more hints, time limit in seconds, and total number of allowed guesses.
+Then the word should have a list of 0 or more hints, time limit in seconds, and total number of allowed guesses.

 1.2\
 Given that a educator adds a Wordle question to their quiz titled English 1001 Vocabulary,\